anandu06dev/ng4StarterKit/README.md

 ## Services

 Singleton services are elementary artifacts in Angular applications.
 Most of the functionality that does not belong in a component would normally be written in services!
 We will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the Repository pattern instead of pure Data Access Services or State Management Services.
+We will introduce the Repository pattern in the meaning of pure Data Access Services or State Management Services.
 We might get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.

 Following certain guidelines can help to successfully facilitate scope and lifetime of Angular services: